-People often use the New Year as a way to mend mistakes of the previous year, be it bad grades, unhealthy habits, or just their general outlook on life.
-They are excited to be better in all aspects of life and create a sense of positivity that works to eliminate stress from procrastination or dissatisfaction.
+People often use the new year as a way to mend mistakes of the previous year, be it bad grades, unhealthy habits, or just their general outlook on life.
+They're excited to be better in all aspects of life and create a sense of positivity to eliminate stress from procrastination or dissatisfaction.
 It kick-starts a—hopefully—more productive year.
-But the question is: how can you get the most from your resolutions?
+But the question is: How can you get the most from your resolutions?

 Another bit of advice is to break up your goals into smaller checkpoints, because you’re more likely to lose sight of a single goal that spans a year than a lot of simpler, more immediate goals.
-Instead of deciding to cook more in the New Year, try to cook eight meals in January, 10 meals in February, and so on.
+Instead of deciding to cook more in the new year, try to cook eight meals in January, 10 meals in February, and so on.
 It pushes you in a bigger way, because most people lose sight of their resolutions when they’re so out of reach.
-But with a more immediate deadline, they become more important and easier to obtain.
+With a more immediate deadline, they become more important and easier to obtain.

 The next tip is to write everything down.
-What is your overall goal?
+What are your overall goals?
 How are you going to spread them out throughout the year so you stick to them?
-How do you feel once you’ve reached a benchmark?
+How do you think you'll feel once you’ve reached a benchmark?
 Then track how you do feel when you reach it.
-Keeping track of these things works as a way to keep you in check because you have a physical reference for when you’re feeling unmotivated or lazy, which ties into the last bit of advice…
+Keeping track of these things works as a way to keep you in check because you have a physical reference for when you’re feeling unmotivated or lazy.
+Nothing is more motivating than seeing a physical manifestation of your progress.

 Don’t give up if you miss a day or goal.
 It’s okay to fall off the wagon—you can always get back on.
-It’s important to shake off small mistakes and rearrange your goals if needed, because if you don’t, all the hard work you put in before that will have been for nothing and can create a poor attitude in the future.
+It’s important to shake off small mistakes and rearrange your goals if needed.
+If you don’t, all the hard work you put in before that will have been for nothing and can create a poor attitude in the future.
 Basically, just cut yourself some slack when it feels like pressuring yourself to keep to your goals is proving counterproductive.